-In the sale of the common stock, underwriters, dealers, or agents may receive compensation from us or from purchasers of the common stock, for whom they may act as agents, in the form of discounts, concessions, or commissions.
+In the sale of the securities, underwriters, dealers, or agents may receive compensation from us or from purchasers of the securities, for whom they may act as agents, in the form of discounts, concessions, or commissions.
 Underwriters may sell the securities to or through dealers, and such dealers may receive compensation in the form of discounts, concessions, or commissions from the underwriters and/or commissions from the purchasers for whom they may act as agents.
-Underwriters, dealers, and agents that participate in the distribution of the common stock may be deemed to be underwriters under the Securities Act and any discounts or commissions they receive from us and any profit on the resale of the common stock they realize may be deemed to be underwriting discounts and commissions under the Securities Act.
+Underwriters, dealers, and agents that participate in the distribution of the securities may be deemed to be underwriters under the Securities Act and any discounts or commissions they receive from us and any profit on the resale of the securities they realize may be deemed to be underwriting discounts and commissions under the Securities Act.
 The applicable prospectus supplement will, where applicable:

-- · identify any such underwriter or agent; - · describe any compensation in the form of discounts, concessions, commissions, or otherwise received from us by each such underwriter, dealer, or agent and in the aggregate to all underwriters, dealers, and agents; - · identify the purchase price and proceeds from such sale; - · identify the amounts underwritten; - · identify the nature of the underwriter's obligation to take the securities; and - · identify any securities exchanges on which the securities may be listed.
+- identify any such underwriter or agent; - describe any compensation in the form of discounts, concessions, commissions, or otherwise received from us by each such underwriter, dealer, or agent and in the aggregate to all underwriters, dealers, and agents; - identify the purchase price and proceeds from such sale; - identify the amounts underwritten; - identify the nature of the underwriter's obligation to take the securities; and - identify any securities exchanges on which the securities may be listed.

 Any common stock sold pursuant to a prospectus supplement will be listed on the NYSE, subject to official notice of issuance.
+Any other securities sold may or may not be listed on an exchange or market.

-Until the distribution of the securities is completed, rules of the SEC may limit the ability of any underwriters and selling group members to bid for and purchase the common stock.
-As an exception to these rules, underwriters are permitted to engage in some transactions that stabilize the price of the common stock.
-Such transactions consist of bids or purchases for the purpose of pegging, fixing, or maintaining the price of the common stock.
+Until the distribution of the securities is completed, rules of the SEC may limit the ability of any underwriters and selling group members to bid for and purchase the securities.
+As an exception to these rules, underwriters are permitted to engage in some transactions that stabilize the price of the securities.
+Such transactions consist of bids or purchases for the purpose of pegging, fixing, or maintaining the price of the securities.

 Any underwriter may engage in overallotment.
-If any underwriters create a short position in the common stock in an offering in which they sell more securities than are set forth on the cover page of the applicable prospectus supplement, the underwriters may reduce that short position by purchasing the securities in the open market.
+If any underwriters create a short position in the securities in an offering in which they sell more securities than are set forth on the cover page of the applicable prospectus supplement, the underwriters may reduce that short position by purchasing the securities in the open market.